Mutex Class in C++

 You can get the source code for this project from GitHub – https://github.com/vichargrave/mutex.

-The Mutex class test program relies on my Thread class which I wrote about awhile back.
-The application declares a MutexTest thread class which works with the main() thread to lock a single Mutex object.
+class which I wrote about awhile back.
+The application declares a MutexTest thread class which works with the main()

 #include <unistd.h>